manca-kitzanos/bflows-openapi-proxy/README.md

 - Stores responses in a PostgreSQL database for caching and versioning
 - Supports versioning of responses with ACTIVE/NOT ACTIVE status
 - Supports both fresh data fetching and cached data retrieval
-- Email notifications when asynchronous data is ready
+- Email notifications when asynchronous data becomes available via webhooks
 - Proper error handling for OpenAPI responses
+- Unified combined endpoint for fetching data from all available sources
 - Timezone support for all timestamps
+- Support for both TLS and SSL email connections

 ## Docker Setup